caseyhoepner/nasa-challenge/README.md

 # Settled In

-## The Turing 'Team: Team' was thrilled to participate in the 2018 Space Apps NASA hackathon!
+## The 'Turing Team: Phone Home' was thrilled to participate in the 2018 Space Apps NASA hackathon!

 ### We chose the "Land where Displaced People Settle" challenge.